jrpat/zest/README.md

 CONFIGURATION
 -------------

-Zest tries to be smart about whether to output ANSI colors with its output.
+Zest tries to be smart about whether to output ANSI colors.
 You shouldn't ever have to think about it.
 But if you want to disable color output entirely, define `ZEST_NO_COLOR` before #include'ing zest.hh:

     c++ ... -DZEST_NO_COLOR